-- Check the engine sprocket cover for wear.

-- " If the engine sprocket cover is worn through in the marked area A:

-- Change the engine sprocket cover.

-- " If the rear sprocket or engine sprocket is worn: - Change the drivetrain kit.
+- Check the engine sprocket cover for wear. - If the engine sprocket cover is worn through in the marked area (A): - Change the engine sprocket cover. - Check the rear sprocket and the engine sprocket for wear. - If the rear sprocket or engine sprocket is worn: - Change the drivetrain kit.
+4